-Output File Formats on page 13

-Each project compiles into a single file (.dll, .so or .exe), or to multiple files of the same file type with one output file for each source file (.dll, .so, .exe, .int, or .gnt).
+Output File Formats on page 15 Each project compiles into a single file (.dll, .so or .exe), or to multiple files of the same file type with one output file for each source file (.dll, .so, .exe, .int, or .gnt).
 As well as an .lbr file, which contains a collection of .int and .gnt files on Windows, you now can use a .dll as the container for application components.

-Compiler Directives on When you upgrade your source code to Visual COBOL some Compiler directives that were specifically designed for 16-bit systems now produce an error on compilation because they are no longer relevant.
+Compiler directives on page 16 When you upgrade your source code to Visual COBOL some Compiler directives that were specifically designed for 16-bit systems now produce an error on compilation because they are no longer relevant.
 You should remove them from your code and directives files before you compile.

-Linking on page 15

-The static run-time system and the single-threaded run-time system on Windows are no longer required and they are not shipped with Visual COBOL.
+Linking on page 16 The static run-time system and the single-threaded run-time system on Windows are no longer required and they are not shipped with Visual COBOL.
 Applications built with Visual COBOL are now linked to the shared or dynamic run-time systems.

-Called Programs and 15

-At run time, called programs are found in the same way as before.
-However, Dependencies on page there are some new ways to set COBPATH and copy files into a common folder.

-File Handler on page

-The File Handler .obj files are not available in Visual COBOL.
+On UNIX, you can link to the single-threaded or multi- threaded shared or dynamic run-time system.
+Called Programs and Dependencies on page 17 At run time, called programs are found in the same way as before.
+However, there are some new ways to set COBPATH and copy files into a common folder.
+File Handler on page 17 The File Handler .obj files are not available in Visual COBOL.
 Visual COBOL uses the File handler packaged in the mffh.dll file instead.

-SQL Compiler Directive Options on page 16

-When you upgrade your SQL appplications to Visual COBOL, some applications could require additional SQL compiler directive options to avoid compiler errors.

-on page 16
+Makefile Conversion on page 17 You cannot use existing makefiles from Visual COBOL for Eclipse, although where they invoke commands supported by Visual COBOL they will continue to work as before.

-XML PARSE Statement In Net Express, the default setting for the XMLPARSE Compiler directive is COMPAT, which causes the XML PARSE statement to return information and events for IBM Enterprise COBOL Version 3.
+SQL Compiler Directive Options on page 18 When you upgrade your SQL appplications to Visual COBOL, some applications could require additional SQL compiler directive options to avoid compiler errors.
+XML PARSE Statement on page 18 In Net Express, the default setting for the XMLPARSE Compiler directive is COMPAT, which causes the XML PARSE statement to return information and events for IBM Enterprise COBOL Version 3.
 In Visual COBOL, the default is XMLPARSE(XMLSS), which returns information and events for IBM Enterprise COBOL Version 4.